CS222-UIUC/course-project-group-48/README.md

 **Introduction**

 Our project name is BeFake and it is a social media app that allows users to join groups and upload pictures of themselves completing certain focused challenges.
 A new challenge will be generated each day and users will be able to view their other group member's posts as well.
+While our app may seem to mimic the popular app BeReal, we created a project with more focused goals and challenges for enhanced user experience.

 **Architecture**